-It has a cute solid design, four color choices (yellow, red, blue, black) and a standby battery life that probably adds up to several smartphones combined (about one month, according to Nokia).
+It has a cute solid design, four color choices (yellow, red, blue, black) and a standby battery life that may add several smartphones combined (about one month, according to Nokia).

-One of the downsides is that the internet here is only 3G.
-On the one hand, that may make online calls and chat a bit choppy, but on the other hand it’s the kind of internet speed that should ensure your child doesn’t spend endless hours online.
+One of the downsides is that the Internet is only 3G.
+On the one hand, that may make online calls and chat a bit choppy, but on the other hand, it’s the kind of internet speed that should ensure your child doesn’t spend endless hours online.

 2. VTech KidiBuzz 3